 Five Things You Should Do Before You Start a Business

-Business is the thing today!
+Entrepreneurship is the in-thing today!
 The high rates of unemployment and underemployment are driving a big number of people to start their own businesses to employ themselves and others.

 Youth are especially being encouraged to become entrepreneurs.
 Without proper preparation, guidance/mentorship most businesses hardly live to see/celebrate their first birthdays.
 Consequently, the proprietors suffer huge losses and are often left worse off than they were before they set out to invest in enterprises.